ponylang/rfcs/text/0000-http-streaming.md

 * The program at `examples/httpserver/httpserver.pony` also uses the old interface and would have to be slightly modified.

+## Backpressure

-But both of these programs deal with very small packages of information, which is not enough to test that the TCP backpressure mechanism is being used properly.
+The existing `examples` programs deal with very small packages of information, which is not enough to test that the TCP backpressure mechanism is being used properly.

+For testing, an arbitrary amount of synthetic data could be generated, simulating reading from a file.
+This way the test would not require the presence of any external files, and the amount of data transfered could be changed to test out different buffering thresholds and the backpressure mechanisms.
+Backpressure can be tested by having the receiving end stall for a few seconds with a timer so that all the TCP buffers fill up and the backpressure notifications happen.
+When the timer expires and the receiver starts reading again, the reverse should happen.

 # Drawbacks